 The successful projects include:

-- Portage College Hide Tanning - featuring new commissioned works by Amy Malbeuf and Ruby Sweetman
+- The Art of Hide Tanning - featuring new works by Amy Malbeuf and Ruby Sweetman, commissioned by Portage College

 - Iinisikimm - led by Peter Balkwill and the Czapno Ensemble, facilitated by The Banff Centre and YMCA Camp Chief Hector